metablaster/WindowsFirewallRuleset/Readme/SecurityAndPrivacy.md

 DNS encryption works by configuring computer to query DNS server which supports DNS encryption.

-You only have to be careful to use DNS server which is trusted and one which provides maximum security and privacy, this means servers which don't collect logs and one which supports `DNSSEC`.
+You only have to be careful to use DNS server which is trusted and one which provides maximum security and privacy, this means servers which don't collect logs and those which support `DNSSEC`.

 DNS encryption is supported by some web browsers and even OS's however not all have this functionality.\
 Suggested DNS encryption software is open source [Simple DNSCrypt][dnscrpyt] which is a UI frontend